How to Sync Two Office 365 or Exchange Calendars?

 # 2. Create Office 365 or Exchange sync

 The next step is to create the sync.
-To do this, go to the Synchronization section of the dashboard and click the plus icon.
+To do this, go to the Synchronizations section of the dashboard and click the 'New sync' button (plus icon).
 You'll see a wizard page, where you need to follow three steps of sync creation:

-- Select the first data source (Exchange Calendar Meetings in our case)
+- Select the first app (Office 365 or Exchange Calendar Meetings in our case)

-- Select the other data source (also Exchange Calendar Meetings)
+- Select the second app (also Office 365 or Exchange Calendar Meetings)

-In case you want to sync to Exchange on-premise, you cannot sign in like that.
-Instead, you can enter Endpoint URL, Username (which should just be your email in most cases) and Password fields directly manually.
-You can always contact us if you're not sure what those values should be!
+In case you want to sync to Exchange on-premise server, you cannot sign in like that.
+Instead, you should enter Endpoint URL, Username (which should just be your email in most cases) and Password fields directly manually.
+You can always contact us if you're not sure how to connect!